Nine Emperor Gods Festival

+Kathu Shrine established in the early 1800s.
+The earliest and historical birthplace of the Nine Emperor Gods worship in Southeast Asia region.

 Celebration in Thailand

 Vegan food

 During the Vegetarian Festival, shops in Phuket and throughout Thailand display red and yellow jay flags (เจ) to indicate they are serving appropriate vegan food for observant participants.
 Vegan food is prepared because it is considered the most pure.

 During the festival, food stalls sell Thai and Chinese food made without animal products.
 Noodle dishes, curries and soups are prepared without meat, fish sauce, eggs or dairy.
 Realistic vegetarian meats are used instead.
 The dishes are prepared without the use of garlic, chili, or strong spices.
 Many varieties of tofu are prepared and sold during the festival.
 Popular dishes are vegetarian pink noodle soup, which uses mushrooms to substitute pork blood cubes, fried tofu, deep-fried spring roll, and fried taro.

 Self-purification

 In addition to eating pure food, festival participants must keep their thoughts pure and wear white as a symbol of purity.
 Also to maintain purity devout festival participants abstain from sex, alcohol and stimulants during the festival.